ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Worked on Javascript problem set from day 2 Homework from Lambda School.

 **Thoughts**: Feeling good!
 Wish I could solve some of these without having to look them up!
 But I will be able to down the road.

+### Day 41: March 18th, 2017

+**Today's Progress**: Coded for 120 minutes.
+Worked on Javascript problem sets from Lambda school and also watched a demo of React Native via Sketch.

+**Thoughts**: I think I could totally learn React Native!